mycroftwilde/Portainer_Templates/TableOfContents/openwrt/apconfig/README.md

 Please be aware these instructions pressuppose that you have already setup:

-   a.
-PfSense Network
+   - A PfSense Network

-   b.
-With Vlans
+   - With vlans

-   c.
-Have things connected to a smart switch with the applicable configuration already in place
+   - And, have things connected to a smart switch with the applicable VLAN port configuration already in place

 ### Rough Instructions: